 Application fees and how long the process takes

-Online applications cost £15 and can take as little as 24 hours.
-Paper filing or postal applications can take from 5 days to 4 weeks depending on the company structure, and costs £40.
-Companies House also offers a same-day service, available before 3pm, that costs £100.
+Online applications with Companies House will cost £12 and can take as little as 24 hours.
+Paper filing or postal applications can take from 8-10 days depending on the company structure, and costs £40.
 Specialised agents offer company formation packages ranging from £25 to £100.
 Fees do not include the cost of witnessing or preparing documents like the memorandum and articles of association.